yiyunhu/InterestingAlgo/README.md

 Sort by frequency of each numbers.
 If frequency are same, sort the number itself in ascending order.

+### LongestSubstring
+Find the longest substring in two given strings.

 ### NextPermutation
 Given an array of integers nums, find the next permutation of nums.